ISO Requirements for Training: What Your Organization Must Know to Stay Compliant

 ISO 14001 Training Requirements

-Environmental standards emphasize awareness and environmental responsibility.
+Environmental standards place additional emphasis on awareness and responsibility.

-Ensuring employees understand environmental aspects and impacts
+Understanding of environmental aspects and impacts

 Awareness of environmental policy

-Understanding emergency response roles
+Defined emergency response roles

 Knowledge of consequences of nonconformance